 The CJA holds regular events which give members and other organisations in the criminal justice sector the opportunity to discuss challenges, hear new ideas, support one another, and meet key policy makers.
+Find out more about becoming a member.

 Sign up for email updates for our latest events.